Global overview and results

 Box 1 The scope of financial crime

 ‘Financial crime’ is a broad term describing non-violent crime that results in financial loss to the state, an entity or individuals.
 This category comprises various kinds of criminal activities.
 The definition above was thus needed to capture the broad scope of offences.
 It is, nonetheless, important to have limits to avoid double counting certain criminal activities under different criminal markets.
 There is a risk of double counting when assessing traditional financial crimes that are enabled by technology.
 For the purposes of the Index, we therefore distinguish between cyber-enabled and cyber-dependent crimes to ensure that the same offences are not counted twice, ensuring greater accuracy and consistency in the results.
-For example, under our definition, phishing scams would be classified as cyber-enabled financial crime, thereby being assessed under the financial crimes market.
+For example, under our definition, phishing scams would be classified as cyber-enabled financial crimes, thereby being assessed under the financial crimes market.

 Another feature of the financial crimes market is the fact that money laundering is not assessed as part of it.
 This stems from money laundering’s characterization as a secondary crime, linked to illicit proceeds of a predicate offence.
 As the predicate crimes are already assessed under the various criminal markets, the secondary offence – money laundering – is not included under the financial crimes market but only under the primary market.
 One exception is when money laundering occurs as a result of fraud or another offence that is classified as financial crime under this Index.